 Ossiano, Atlantis The Palm, Crescent Road, The Palm, Dubai, UAE, +971 55 573 1194

 French culinary master Pierre Gagnaire has developed an international reputation for innovation and excellence, which is more than upheld at his Dubai venture, Reflets par Pierre Gagnaire.
 This is another of Gagnaire’s culinary laboratories, where the ingredients and techniques of French cuisine are stretched to the limit, to create new dishes which both surprise and delight.
 The winner of Time Out Dubai’s Best Restaurant 2013, Reflets par Pierre Gagnaire embodies the Gagnaire values of hospitality, creativity and showmanship.
 Dishes are imbued with a sense of drama, which is matched by the opulent décor of the dining space.
 Head Chef Olivier Biles’ menu is ever changing, but diners have reported being amazed by the parmesan soufflé with spinach velouté and torrefied pine nuts as well as the quercy lamb roasted with oregano and glazed with tamarind juice.

 Dubai has become the honeymoon destination of choice for many couples in recent years, and with restaurants like Pierchic it is quite evident why.
-Located on slits far out into the Persian Gulf, Pierchic is an oasis of calm in the middle of the ocean, which nevertheless offers an incredible view the bright lights of the city.
-The menu is firmly focused on seafood, which makes sense given its ocean setting, and dishes such as yellow fin tuna tartar and sautéed tiger prawn carnaroli saffron risotto more than complement the incredible fairy-tale setting.
+Located on stilts far out into the Persian Gulf, Pierchic is an oasis of calm in the middle of the ocean, which nevertheless offers an incredible view the bright lights of the city.
+The menu is firmly focused on seafood, which makes sense given its ocean setting, and dishes such as yellow fin tuna tartar and sautéed tiger prawn carnaroli saffron risotto more than complement the incredible fairytale setting.